 Relieving congestion across the county is a key priority for us.

-In addition to the budget we have allocated, we also secured £6.6million of funding from the the Department for Transport (DfT) via the National Productivity Investment Fund (NPIF).
+In addition to the allocated budget, we also secured £6.6million of funding from the Department for Transport (DfT) via the National Productivity Investment Fund (NPIF).
 This funding is ring-fenced for investment in areas that are key to boosting productivity including local roads with the aim of:

 We won two separate bids - £3.4m of which has been used to fund the walking and cycling improvements in in Bromsgrove and £3.2 for improvements along the A44 through Worcester’s city centre.